All of the Camera Gear I Use to Create Motorcycle Travel Content

 - Rode VideoMicro Compact On-Camera Microphone – And never, ever leave home without the furry windshield/windjammer.

-- Rode SmartLav+ – I record all of my Voice Overs with the Smart Lav+, and combine it with the Rode Wireless Go System when doing reviews or talking a fair distance away from the camera.
+- Rode SmartLav+ – I record all of my Voice Overs with the Smart Lav+ plugged into my laptop or desktop.

 - Extra Batteries & Charger

 - External Pocket-Sized LED Lighting – Great for additional lighting in dark filming or photography situations

 - UV Lens Protection Filters – Protects your glass and keeps your high-dollar lenses from getting scratched!

 If you’re looking for a more budget-friendly, introductory camera: At the end of 2021 I picked up a Sony ZV-1 to use as my secondary camera.
 If your focus is on recording vlogs, I’d suggest starting with something like the ZV-1 over a professional DSLR or Mirrorless camera system with pricey lenses.
 The ZV-1 also has a flip-out screen, making it easier to record videos and to be able to see yourself while filming.